• Skip to primary navigation

 searing chuck roast for barbacoa

-Sear chuck roast in heavy bottom pot with a lid.
+Sear chuck roast in a heavy bottom pot with a lid.

 meat and seasoning for Mexican barbacoa